UtrechtUniversity/DrRods/docs/index.md

 ## find\_objects\_with\_diff\_replicas
 All good replicas of a data object should by definition have equivalent attributes.

-This program reports data objects that have good replicas yet where the attributes vary from one replica to another
+This program reports data objects that have multiple good replicas yet where the attributes vary from one replica to another.
 The attributes being compared are data\_type, data\_size, and data\_owner
 (including data\_owner\_zone).